shalomb/code-mgmt-best-practices/PITCHME.md

 - Production deployments must be effortless/consistent/automated |
 - Delivery pipeline should support a "Fail Fast/Fail Early" strategy |
 - All deployments must be repeatable, reliable |

 ---

+## Current problems

+- We are only beginning IaC journey - problems expected
+- Problems noticed through observation
+- Not everyone contributes to the problems
+- Some problems are not obvious

+---